thedrunkfishh/thedrunkfishh/README.md

-"Education is a system of imposed ignorance."
+"Education is a system of imposed ignorance"

 -Noam Chomsky
 <!---